iberatkaya/fractal-gen/README.md

 > Fractals is a Rust project to generate fractals.

 Fractals is a project designed to generate fractals as images without any external dependencies.
+Checkout the [log](https://github.com/iberatkaya/fractals/blob/master/LOG.md).
 Currently under development.

 ## Author